danielchang2002/TaxiBGC_2022/README.md

 TaxiBGC (Taxonomy-guided Identification of Biosynthetic Gene Clusters): A computational pipeline for identifying experimentally verified Biosynthetic Gene Clusters (BGCs) and inferring their annotated secondary metabolites (SMs) from metagenomic shotgun sequencing data.

 The TaxiBGC pipeline includes three major steps:
-1. species-level, taxonomic profiling on the metagenome
+1. Species-level, taxonomic profiling on the metagenome
-2. a first-pass prediction of BGCs through querying the species (identified in the first step) in the TaxiBGC database
+2. A first-pass prediction of BGCs through querying the species (identified in the first step) in the TaxiBGC database
-3. confirmation (in silico) of the predicted BGCs (from the second step) based on the detection of BGC genes in the metagenome.
+3. Confirmation (in silico) of the predicted BGCs (from the second step) based on the detection of BGC genes in the metagenome.

 If you use TaxiBGC, please cite: